 Article 3

-Allocation rules
+Language

+The reference language for this LTTR RD shall be English.
+For the avoidance of doubt, where TSOs needs to translate this LTTR RD into national language(s), in the event of inconsistencies between the English version published by TSOs in Baltic CCR in accordance with Article 4(13) of the FCA Regulation and any version in another language the relevant TSOs shall, in accordance with national legislation, provide the relevant national regulatory authority with an updated translation of the LTTR RD.

+Article 4

+General principles

+1. The LTTR RD, aims at a harmonized and simple design of LTTRs within the Baltic CCR to promote the objectives set out in Article 3 of the FCA Regulation.

+2. The amount of cross-zonal capacity to be offered on each bidding-zone border shall be determined in accordance with the methodology for calculating long-term capacity required by Article 10 of the FCA Regulation and the methodology for splitting long-term cross-zonal capacity required by Article 16 of the FCA Regulation from such a time these methodologies have been approved and implemented.
+Until this, the cross-zonal capacity is calculated and split according to a methodology bilaterally agreed by the relevant TSOs, subject to regulatory oversight.

+Article 5

+Bidding-zone borders covered

+This LTTR RD applies to all bidding zone borders of the Baltic CCR unless the competent regulatory authorities have adopted coordinated decisions not to issue LTTRs in accordance with Article 30(1) of the FCA Regulation.

+The bidding-zone borders covered by the LTTR RD are set out in Annex 1.

+Article 6

+Application of the European Harmonised Allocation Rules

 The EU HAR and regional/border specific annexes established according to Article 51 of the FCA Regulation and approved by all NRAs pursuant to Article 4(6) of the FCA Regulation shall set the terms and conditions for the harmonised allocation of LTTRs including regional and bidding zone border specific requirements.

-Each bidding zone border covered by this LTTR RD Proposal shall follow the applicable requirements set out in the EU HAR.
+Each bidding zone border covered by this LTTR RD shall follow the requirements set out in the applicable EU HAR.

-Article 4
+Article 7

-Allocation platform
+Application of the Single Allocation Platform

-The SAP established by all TSOs in accordance with Article 48 of the FCA Regulation and approved by all NRAs pursuant to Article 4(6) of the FCA Regulation shall undertake the allocation functions and requirements in accordance with the FCA Regulation.
+The SAP established by all TSOs in accordance with Article 49 of the FCA Regulation and approved by all NRAs pursuant to Article 4(6) of the FCA Regulation shall undertake the allocation functions and requirements in accordance with the FCA Regulation.

-For each bidding zone border covered by this LTTR RD Proposal the SAP shall be used for offering LTTRs to the market participants.
+For each bidding zone border covered by this LTTR RD the SAP shall be used for offering LTTRs to the market participants.

-Article 5 LTTR RD in the Baltic CCR
+Article 8 LTTR RD in the Baltic CCR

-In accordance with Article 31(1) and 31(4) of the FCA Regulation the type of LTTRs offered in the Baltic CCR is financial transmission rights — options (hereafter referred to as “FTRs – options”) in the meaning of Article 33 of FCA Regulation.
+The type of LTTRs offered in the Baltic CCR shall be financial transmission rights — options (hereafter referred to as “FTRs – options”) as defined in Article 33 of FCA Regulation.

-In accordance with Article 31(2) and 31(4) the forward capacity allocation time frames, subject to product availability, are defined as follows:
+The forward capacity allocation time frames, subject to product availability, are defined as follows:

 yearly timeframe: it starts on the first day and ends on the last day of a calendar year;